how to become a content creator

 To become a content creator on social media, it starts with what fires you up.
 For me, it’s food—cooking fails, spice hacks, you name it.
 What’s your thing?
 Fitness?
 DIY?
 Gaming?
 Jot it down.
 Love snapping pics of your meals or pets?
 That’s a niche seed.

 Dig into what’s trending—Google Trends or TikTok’s Discover tab can show you what’s hot, like “air fryer recipes” or “minimalist living.”
-I geeked out over food niches in our chats—stuff like plant-based eats helped me carve my spot.
+I geeked out over food niches in our chats—stuff like easy, healthy eats helped me carve my spot.
 Match it with skills: killer photographer?
 Storyteller?
 Play to that.

 Tip: Snap a Test Shot